 Prior to joining NYU Abu Dhabi, Marta served as President of Universidad Antonio Nariño (UAN) in Colombia from 2010-2018, and was previously National Director for Research, and Director of The Basic and Applied Science Research Center, also at UAN.
 In addition to her research, Marta is passionate about higher education and research policy and has held numerous positions in the field.
 She is currently International Councilor for the American Physical Society and a Board Member of the International Association of Universities.
 She has been a scientific consultant for the Abdus Salam International Centre for Theoretical Physics.

 Paula England is Dean of Social Science at NYU Abu Dhabi.
-She is also Silver Professor of Arts and Sciences at NYU New York and a Research Affiliate of the Center for Applied Social and Economic Research at NYU Shanghai.
+She is also a Research Affiliate of the Center for Applied Social and Economic Research at NYU Shanghai and previously held the position of Silver Professor of Arts and Sciences at NYU New York.
 She holds a PhD in Sociology from the University of Chicago, and has held previous professorships at the University of Texas-Dallas, University of Arizona, University of Pennsylvania, Northwestern University, and Stanford University.